prashant-kikani/prashant-kikani.github.io/_posts/2022-1-23-stock-market.markdown

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Lessons which stock market teaches are invaluable.
 You need to have a heart to digest huge losses and acknowledge your mistakes while keeping your ego aside.</p>&mdash; Prashant Kikani (@prashant_kikani) <a href="https://twitter.com/prashant_kikani/status/1480814569870135296?ref_src=twsrc%5Etfw">January 11, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Ironically, I tweeted above statement after bearing a huge loss in the PayTm stock!
+Ironically, I tweeted above statement after bearing a huge loss in the Paytm stock!
 But I think, dealing with all these, prepares you for the real world.
 Which is super messy.
 Stock market trains you to control your emotions & make wise decisions to get rewards, otherwise you will get punished.

 <br/>